-The first flight of the Jetliner took place on 10 August 1949 and was a very successful flight.
-We flew for an hour and five minutes with Jimmy Orrell as captain, Bill Baker as flight engineer, and myself as co-pilot.
+The first flight of the Jetliner took place on August 10, 1949 and was a very successful flight.
+We flew for an hour and five minutes with Jimmy Orrell as captain, Bill Baker as flight engineer, and myself as copilot.
 This flight occurred during the plant shut-down and management, in their wisdom, decided it would be a good idea to have the second flight with all the plant employees out along the fence to watch the flying as soon as they returned from vacation.

-The second flight occurred on 16 August.
-That was the flight where We ran into a little bit of a problem and the demonstration became more exciting than we had intended.
-Before we came back to do some flying across the field, we had some test work to do on stalls. did our tests and the airplane shook and buffeted as it does in the stall.
-We went through the test program followed by our flight across the field to show the fine performance of the airplane to the employees.
-We then circled the field and selected the button that lowers the undercarriage, but the main wheels did not come down - only the nosewheel.
+The second flight occurred on August 16th.
+That was the flight where we ran into a little bit of a problem and the demonstration became more exciting than we had intended.
+Before we came back to do some flying across the field, we had some test work to do on stalls.
+We did our tests and the airplane shook and buffeted as it does in the stall.
+We went through the test program, followed by our flight across the field to show the fine performance of the airplane to the employees.
+We then circled the field and selected the button that lowers the undercarriage. but the main wheels did not come down - only the nosewheel.
 So we selected the gear up again, but nothing happened at this point.
 This became discouraging.
-However, we had three methods of getting the undercarriage down so we were not a company of the week of the proposed to the pr ods of getting the undercarriage down so we were not too concerned as yet.
-We had the push button (the regular way), an auxillary hydraulic pump that you could switch on, with another system to operate the foregoing, a hand pump (also hydraulic), and in the main cabin under a panel in the floor was a neat little handle that emergency release'.
+However, we had three methods of getting the undercarriage down so we were not too concerned as yet.
+We had the push button (the regular way), an auxiliary hydraulic pump that you could switch on, with another system to operate the foregoing, a hand pump (also hydraulic), and in the main cabin under a panel in the floor was a neat little handle that said 'emergency release'.

 Bill Baker probably wouldn't tell you this, but I will.
 He actually broke a rib pulling and yanking on that handle and, in fact, eventually broke the cable trying to release the undercarriage.
-But none of this would avail and finally, in spite of the pleas of the airport manager that we go over the lake and ditch the airplane there rather than on the airport, we eventually landed the craft on the field with no problem at all ly landed the craft on the field with no problem at all.
+But none of this would avail and finally, in spite of the pleas of the airport manager that we go over the lake and ditch the airplane there rather than on the airport, we eventually landed the craft on the field with no problem at all.

-The nosewheel was down, which people thought was The nosewheel was down, which people thought was pretty hazardous with the main wheels up, but actually this turned out to be the best situation we could have, because the aircraft rolled along on its nosewheel and the end of the tail-pipes, much like an ordinary landing.
+The nosewheel was down, which people thought was pretty hazardous with the main wheels up, but actually this turned out to be the best situation we could have, because the aircraft rolled along on its nosewheel and the end of the tail-pipes, much like an ordinary landing.
 There was almost no damage at all.
 We ran across a taxi-strip as we were coming to a stop which caused some scraping on the bottom of the jet pipes, flaps, and so on.
 It was a very smooth landing and we suffered no discomfort in the airplane.
-Afterward people came crowding around wondering if everything was OK, but there was no problem at all as far as we were concerned. cerned.
+Afterward people came crowding around wondering if everything was OK, but there was no problem at all as far as we were concerned.

 The reason that the undercarriage would not come down was pretty simple.
-In the course of our stalls, with the nose up and the aircraft shaking in the prestall buffet, the undercarriage cleos had shortened and allowed the undercarriage lugs to come back into and allowed the undercarriage lugs to come back into the up locks to the point where pulling the emergency, or anything else, just wouldn't withdraw the locks enough to free the gear.
+In the course of our stalls, with the nose up and the aircraft shaking in the pre-stall buffet, the undercarriage oleos had shortened and allowed the undercarriage lugs to come back into the up locks to the point where pulling the emergency, or anything else, just wouldn't withdraw the locks enough to free the gear.
 The remedy to this was so simple that you wonder why you didn't think of it beforehand.